‘Extraordinary crisis’: Democrats’ revolutionary climate change bill aims to remake U.S. economy

 “We face an extraordinary crisis, because the science is screaming at us, the evidence grows by the year,” said Mr. Kerry, a former secretary of state.
 “Last year again, hottest year in history … So this is a crisis, the climate crisis.
 But it’s also a moment of the greatest opportunity that we’ve had since perhaps the Industrial Revolution.”

-Critics say the CLEAN Futures Act’s goal of 100% carbon-free by 2035 is impossible to attain, and the attempt will inflict severe economic pain on Americans.
+Critics say the CLEAN Future Act’s goal of 100% carbon-free by 2035 is impossible to attain, and the attempt will inflict severe economic pain on Americans.

 “Wind power and solar won’t be enough,” said Steve Milloy, director of the Heartland Institute, an Illinois-based libertarian think tank.